Our Perimeter Report

 We also emphasised that we favour a globally consistent regulatory approach, informed by the IOSCO recommendations on ESG data and ratings.
 We actively contributed to these recommendations.

-We will continue to work with the Treasury on this, following the Chancellor’s announcement that the government wants to ensure improved transparency and good market conduct for ESG data and ratings, and the recent Treasury consultation on bringing ESG ratings providers within our regulatory perimeter.
-The consultation closed on 30 June 2023.
+Following the Chancellor’s announcement in 2022 that the Government wants to ensure improved transparency and good market conduct for ESG data and ratings, the Treasury published a consultation on bringing ESG ratings providers within our regulatory perimeter.
+As part of the March 2024 Spring Budget, HMT announced it will proceed with the perimeter extension for ESG ratings providers.

 In November 2022, we convened the Secretariat, consisting of the International Capital Market Association (ICMA) and the International Regulatory Strategy Group (IRSG), to appoint and lead an independent group mandated to develop an industry-led, voluntary Code of Conduct for ESG data and ratings providers.

-We anticipate the future Code will help promote more rapid development of best practice and could continue to apply for providers that fall outside the scope of potential future regulation.
+Following a consultation process, the final Code was published in December 2023.
+We anticipate the Code will help promote more rapid development of best practice, a globally consistent approach, and could continue to apply for providers that fall outside the scope of potential future regulation.

 In parallel, other jurisdictions are considering closer regulatory oversight of ESG data and ratings providers.
-These include the EU, Japan, Singapore and India.
+The European Union finalised their proposals for their ESG Ratings regime in February 2024 and India introduced their regulatory framework with effect from July 2023.

 Noting the global reach of these providers and the importance of globally consistent regulation in this market, we will continue our engagement with other international financial authorities, both bilaterally and via IOSCO, to work towards regulatory alignment and avoid fragmentation.